-This holiday season, while visions of gumdrops and sugarplums dance above your head, those same treats can pose a threat to your dog.
-Whether your pup eats something off of the list of forbidden foods, or they have an upset tummy from eating tinsel or other decorations, these holistic remedies can help get your pup back to good health in no time.
+This holiday season, while visions of sugar-plums dance in your head, they’re probably also dancing in your pet’s head!
+Unfortunately, the same treats that we enjoy every holiday can pose a threat to your dog’s health.
+Whether your pup sneaks a piece of your holiday feast off of the table, or they have an upset tummy from eating tinsel or other decorations, these holistic remedies can help get your pup back to good health in no time.

 - Grapes and raisins

-- Bones or fatty trimmings from holiday hams or turkeys
+- Cooked bones or fatty trimmings from holiday hams or turkeys

 - Excessive amounts of garlic